zenika-open-source/FAQ/docs/integrations.md

 ### Configuration

 In order to integrate with Slack, you will need to create an application.
-It can easily be done using the [Slack "Build" dashboard](https://api.slack.com/).
+It can be done using the [Slack "Build" dashboard](https://api.slack.com/).
 Follow the instructions from Slack to create your app.
 See below for configuration for your environment variables.

 ### Environment variables